opentap/opentap/doc/Developer Guide/Result Listener/Readme.md

 Result Listener
 ===============
-TAP comes with a number of predefined result listeners, summarized in the following table.
+OpenTAP comes with a number of predefined result listeners, summarized in the following table.

 | **Group** | **Name** | **Description** |
 | ----  | ---- |-------- |